ethereum/fe/docs/src/user-guide/installation.md

 ## Building from source

 You can also build Fe from the source code provided in our Github [repository](https://github.com/ethereum/fe).
 To do this you will need to have [Rust](https://www.rust-lang.org/tools/install) installed.
-Then, cloen the github repository using:
+Then, clone the github repository using:

 ```sh
 git clone https://github.com/ethereum/fe.git